loophp/phptree/README.md

 A PHP implementation of tree data structure.

+This library provides 4 different trees implementations.
+* **Node**: The base class
+* **N-ary node**: (or K-ary tree) extends the base class and allows you to specify the capacity of a node, the maximum children a node can have.
+* **Value node**: extends the N-ary node and allows you to attach a value to the node.
+* **KeyValue node**: extends the Value node and allows you to attach a key and a value to the node.

+This library provides [4 trees traversals algorithm](https://en.wikipedia.org/wiki/Tree_traversal) that works for most types of trees.
+* In order:
+* Post order
+* Pre order
+* Breadth first

+This library also provides 1 converter for the [graphp/graphp](https://github.com/graphp/graph) library.

 ## Documentation

 API documentation is automatically generated with [APIGen](https://github.com/ApiGen/ApiGen) and available at [this address](https://not-a-number.io/phptree/).